KingSepron.co.uk

 Dennis Kucinich had been a member of Congress from Ohio for 6 years when he first ran for president, back in 2004.
 Clearly positioning himself as the most left wing candidate, Kucinich especially emphasised his opposition to the Iraq War, but also attacked free trade and organisations like the World Trade Organisation (WTO).
 He won no contests, but managed a few delegates, continuing to actively run a campaign after John Kerry won the parties nomination, in the hopes to pull the party to the left ideologically.
 Now having 10 years in Congress, Kucinich's 2008 campaign was more of the same, supporting universal healthcare, progressive politics, protectionism in trade, and a quick withdrawal from Iraq.
 He is probably best remembered in this election for using his position in the house to attempt to impeach Vice President Dick Cheney.
 Kucinich never managed to poll very high, and endorsed Obama in all but name before the Iowa caucus, asking his supporters to rank him second.
 Kucinich withdrew after the third contest, actively campaigning for Obama after he won the nomination.

 The presidential runs damaged his reputation at home; he was able to serve in Congress a little longer, but lost re-election in 2012 after boundaries were redrawn, resulting in him fighting (and losing) a primary contest with fellow Ohio Representative Marcy Kaptur.
 Kucinich then took up a position on Fox News, showing support for Trump on several occasions, before stepping down from that to run for Governor of Ohio in 2018, losing the primary by a large margin despite prominent left-wing endorsements.
-He then ran for Mayor of Cleveland in 2021, but, despite leading polling, he lost that election too, coming third.
+Kucinich endorsed Tulsi Gabbard in 2020, before then running for Mayor of Cleveland in 2021, but, despite leading polling, he lost that election too, coming third.
 Afterwards, he managed the 2024 campaign for Robert F Kennedy Jr, but resigned after RFK decided to switch from running in the Democratic primary to running as an independent candidate, instead running for congress in Ohio as an independent, coming in 3rd, with the seat going to incumbent Republican Max Miller.

-Gravel's time in the Libertarians didn't fair much better, his economic views (especially on issues like healthcare) were massively out of line with the right-wing Libertarian Party.
+Gravel's time in the Libertarians didn't fare much better, his economic views (especially on issues like healthcare) were massively out of line with the right-wing Libertarian Party.
 Gravel continued his campaign for president, but lost the nomination to former Georgia Rep. Bob Barr, coming 4th.
-Gravel remained politically active, while also becoming CEO of KUSH, a marijuana company.
+Gravel remained politically active, endorsing Bernie Sanders in 2016, while also becoming CEO of KUSH, a marijuana company.
 In 2020, Gravel ran for president again, and I will cover that when I get to the 2020 elections.

 Hillary actively campaigned for Obama in the election, and became his Secretary of State (usually called a "Foreign Affairs Minister" in other countries) for his first term, before stepping down to become part of the Clinton Foundation, where she focused on women's education initiatives.
 She ultimately ran for president again in 2016, which I will cover at some point I am sure.